 This holiday season, the Rock Springs Main Street/Urban Renewal Agency (URA) is launching an exciting new project that pays tribute to the city’s rich cultural heritage.
 Celebrating Rock Springs' proud title as the "Home of 56 Nationalities," Downtown Rock Springs will feature hand-drawn, life-sized depictions of Santas from around the world, each representing one of the 56 nationalities that helped shape the city.

-These artistic caricatures of Santas will be displayed along South Main Street in Downtown Rock Springs, accompanied by details about the holiday traditions and celebrations of the featured nationality.
+These artistic caricatures of Santas will be displayed along South Main Street and North Front Street in Downtown Rock Springs, accompanied by details about the holiday traditions and celebrations of the featured nationality.
 This project is designed to educate and inspire residents and visitors, illuminating the diverse cultural influences that make Rock Springs such a unique and vibrant community.

 These characters were created by Susan Fitch Design